 Neither Snow, Nor Rain, Nor Heat, Nor...Gas-Powered Fleet

-There are three lawsuits: One filed by a coalition of states, co-led by California AG Rob Bonta and New York AG Letitia James (multistate press release, multistate complaint).
-One filed by The International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW) and Natural Resources Defense Council (International Union, NRDC, UAW complaint).
-And one filed by Earthjustice on behalf of CleanAirNow, an environmental justice organization in the Midwest, and other environmental organizations (Earthjustice complaint).
+There are three lawsuits: One lawsuit filed by a coalition of states, co-led by California AG Rob Bonta and New York AG Letitia James.
+Another lawsuit filed by Natural Resources Defense Council and UAW (The International Union, United Automobile, Aerospace and Agricultural Implement Workers of America).
+And a third lawsuit filed by Earthjustice on behalf of CleanAirNow, an environmental justice organization in the Midwest, and other environmental organizations.
 They are pending in courts in New York and California.
-The agency’s actions have drawn congressional scrutiny, too (Politico).
+The agency’s actions have drawn congressional scrutiny, too.

 The U.S. Postal Service has been run by Louis DeJoy since May 2020.
 As he is appointed by a Board of Governors, he has some independence from the President under the law, unlike with typical executive agencies where the heads are usually replaced by a new administration.
 This isn’t the agency’s first brush with controversy.
 In mid-2020, the agency adopted several policies that delayed mail delivery, making it more difficult to vote by mail at the height of the COVID-19 pandemic.
 In several lawsuits (see Richardson v.
 Trump and this Vote Forward v.
 DeJoy), courts ordered the USPS to fix those policies.
 It will be interesting to see how this new suit sorts itself out (pun intended).